Discordi0/Practice/HBT/Sherlock/SalineBreeze-1.md

 A: AES

-The answer to this question it's higher up in the blog post inside
+The answer to this question it's higher up in the blog post inside the "Infection chain overview" section.
+In the first image in that section we can find the answer.

 ![](../../Img/Pasted%20image%2020250930175902.png)

+I wasn't that sure of this so i downloaded the document attached to the section.

 ![](../../Img/Pasted%20image%2020250930175913.png)

+Inside the kaspersky document we can find the explanation to the question.

 ![](../../Img/Pasted%20image%2020250930175930.png)